svrc/tkgi-kernel-params/README.md

 This will ensure that TKGI/PKS clusters can have custom kernel parameters set.
 These should survive all upgrades/updates and be applied to all clusters.

-Edit `addon.yml` properties to add your own kernel parameters.
+Edit `addon.yml` properties to customize your desired kernel parameters.

 If you want to target specific clusters, you can edit the addon YAML with [inclusion or exclusion rules](https://bosh.io/docs/runtime-config/#placement-rules)